MicrosoftDocs/bingmaps-docs/BingMaps/rest-services/common-parameters-and-types/index.md

 ---
 title: "Common Parameters and Types | Microsoft Docs"
-description: Learn about the common parameters and types for Bing Maps REST Services. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: An overview page for the Common Parameters and Types section with links to articles that describe the common parameters and types. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""